 10 Cause and Effect Essay Topic Ideas to Inspire Your Essay

-1. Increased technological advances has increased online shopping but does it motivate people into increased online shopping.
+1. Increased technological advances have increased online shopping but does it motivate people into increased online shopping?

 3. What causes some women to be repeatedly entangled in destructive relationships?